keitharm/picturecipher/README.md

     - 3 8-bit chunks per pixel.
     - The reason why alpha channel is not used is because PHP GD library only allows a 7-bit alpha channel for some stupid reason. :(
 6. The rest of the pixels that are unused are filled with (0, 0, 0) pixels representing null data.
-7. The picture meta data is added at the end of the PNG file's iEND chunk
+7. The picture meta data is added at the end of the PNG file's iEND chunk.